 Most first-timers spend two or three weeks in Japan.
 And if you’re wondering whether and how to include Himeji in your itinerary: The city makes for a great day or overnight trip from Kyoto or Osaka.
 And if you happen to travel further west, you can easily make it a stopover destination and break up your journey between Kyoto/Osaka and Hiroshima.
 You could even combine it with a visit to Kobe along the way.

-Recommended Points of Interest, Eateries and Accommodation
+Map of Accommodation, Points of Interest, Eateries and Transport

-Below is the map of the recommended points of interest, eateries and accommodation mentioned in this article.
+Below is a map of the recommended accommodations, points of interest, eateries and transport terminals/stops mentioned in this article.

 When is the best time to visit Himeji?